 Pre-BIM, product specifications were sent over on a pdf.
 Manually.
 But that’s not going to cut it in the future.
 Why?
 Because it’s not particularly efficient for either parties when:

-BIM, short for Building Information Modeling, is a digital building process where information about every single component is managed across the project team and throughout its lifecycle.
+BIM, short for Building Information Modelling, is a digital building process where information about every single component is managed across the project team and throughout its lifecycle.

-The building process gives architects, engineers, contractors, and owners/operators (AECO) precise information about a building model’s physical and functional components.
-Which, in turn, makes it easier to plan, design, and construct in a smarter, faster, and more sustainable way.
+The building process gives architects, engineers, contractors and owners/operators (AECO) precise information about a building model’s physical and functional components.
+Which, in turn, makes it easier to plan, design and build in a smarter, faster and more sustainable way.

 There’s no denying that BIM will play the lead role in the future.
 But how can you, as a building product manufacturer, get a headstart in the race?
 Well, you need to supply them with BIM objects.

-Remember when we said that BIM harbors information about a building’s physical and functional components?
+Remember when we said that BIM harbours information about a building’s physical and functional components?
 Well, a BIM object is that very component.

 Unlike CAD, BIM objects go way beyond physical appearances.
 A BIM file is a digital representation of a real-life product, yes.
 But the digital representation is a dynamic and intelligent 3D model that contains data about the product.
 Check this picture for comparison: